SAVE THE DATE

 What is the violence link?

 Violence against animals and violence against people are not distinct and separate problems.
 Rather, they are part of a larger pattern of violent crimes that often co-exist.
 Research shows a significant correlation between animal cruelty and crimes of domestic violence, the physical and sexual abuse of children, sexual assault and other violent crimes.
 This emerging concept that looks at the relationship between violence against animals and people is commonly known as the violence link and has evolved to encompass prevention and intervention practices to reduce vulnerability in animals and humans.
 This conference will highlight the latest research and promising new practices to advance the criminal justice and social service responses to the violence link, bringing together the field’s leading experts in the areas of law, enforcement, behaviour, interpersonal violence, veterinary medicine and social services.

-The 2019 Canadian Violence Link Conference will take place at the Eaton Chelsea Toronto November 21-22, 2019.
+The 2019 Canadian Violence Link Conference will take place at the Chelsea Hotel Toronto November 21-22, 2019.

 This conference is hosted and organized by Humane Canada.
 As Canada’s national voice for animal welfare, Humane Canada drives positive, progressive change to end animal cruelty, improve animal protection and promote the humane treatment of all animals.
 As the convener and representative of the largest animal welfare community in Canada, Humane Canada advances the welfare of animals with a strong national voice that promotes the interests and concerns of animal welfare to government, policy makers, industry and the public.
 Visit humanecanada.ca for more information.